redis-developer/redis-om-dotnet-skeleton-app/README.md

 ### Spin up Redis

-You'll want to spin up Redis before running the app, to do so you can use the [Redis Cloud](https://app.redislabs.com/), or you can just run `docker run -p 6379:6379 redislabs/redismod`
+You'll want to spin up Redis before running the app, to do so you can use the [Redis Cloud](https://app.redislabs.com/), or you can just run `docker run -p 6379:6379 -p 8001:8001 redis/redis-stack`

 ### Configure the App